top of page

 The Songkran Festival is not only celebrated in Thailand but also in neighboring countries such as Laos, Myanmar, and Cambodia.
 Each country has its unique way of celebrating the festival, but the spirit of the occasion remains the same – to welcome the new year with joy, happiness, and a sense of community.

 The Thai New Year occurs when the sun moves from Pisces to Aries.
-According to the Thai calendar, as of today (14th April at time of writing) we are now in 2566.

 Songkran is the biggest event of the year, and April 13th to the 15th are public holidays, with most Thai people going home to celebrate Songkran with their families.

 Thailand uses the Buddhist calendar, in which the epochal date (year zero) is the year in which the Buddha attained parinibbāna.
 This places the current year 543 years ahead of the Gregorian calendar.
-The year 2023 CE (common era) is 2566 BE (Buddhist era) in Thailand.
+The year 2025 CE (common era) is 2568 BE (Buddhist era) in Thailand.
+The Buddhist calendar is also commonly used in Cambodia, Laos, Myanmar, India, Sri Lanka.

 Where to go for Songkran in Phuket